GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US | Headlines

 Investors then also took refuge from riskier equities by piling into Treasuries, but the rally in bonds was much larger than so far this time.
 "S&P being the first to downgrade 12 years ago was far bigger news and has allowed investors to adjust for the most important bond market in the world not being a pure AAA anymore, but it's still a big decision," Deutsche Bank strategist Jim Reid said.

 While investors say the downgrade is unlikely to have a big impact on U.S. Treasuries, which underpin the financial system as an unrivalled global safe asset, it has injected some uncertainty into financial markets and cast renewed attention on the debt metrics of the world's largest economy.
-The news also came just after the U.S. Treasury said on Monday it expected to borrow $1.007 trillion in the third quarter, the largest amount yet for that period.
-Treasury also announced that it plans to "incrementally" increase the size of its auctions across the board in the third quarter and continue increases in future quarters.
+DISAPPOINTING DATA

-Economic data was also in focus, with the U.S. due to publish jobs market data this week.
-Oil prices eased on Wednesday after sharp gains, but remained near their highest levels since April, as crude and fuel product inventory data showed robust U.S. demand and offset concerns about the Chinese economy.
+Oil prices fell on Wednesday after sharp gains despite a historic drop in U.S. crude stocks, as traders de-risked following Fitch's U.S. downgrade.
+U.S. crude fell 2.64% to $79.22 per barrel and Brent was at $82.93, down 2.33% on the day.

-U.S. crude fell 1.49% to $80.16 per barrel and Brent was at $83.83, down 1.27% on the day.
-Gold prices pared gains on Wednesday, hurt by a stronger dollar and a rebound in bond yields as investors digested Fitch's U.S. credit rating downgrade and focused on nonfarm payrolls data later this week.
-Spot gold dropped 0.5% to $1,934.60 an ounce.
+Gold prices pared gains on Wednesday, hurt by a stronger dollar and a rebound in bond yields as investors digested Fitch's move and focused on U.S. nonfarm payrolls data later this week.
+Spot gold dropped 0.4% to $1,935.54 an ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)